-The critical load factor is smaller then 10 which indicates that the structure is susceptible to 2^{nd} Order effects.
-Therefore a 2^{nd} Order calculation is carried out using Newton-Raphson.
+The critical load factor is smaller than 10 which indicates that the structure is susceptible to 2nd Order effects.
+Therefore a 2nd Order calculation is carried out using Timoshenko.
 The number of increments is set to 5 and the maximal number of iterations is set to 50.